greghorne/TFD/README.md

 * The Webapp:

     * Polls City of Tulsa Fire Department incident data every 1 minute.
-    * The map will center and zoom to the most recent incident (blinking red map marker).
+    * The map will center and zoom to the most recent incident (red map marker).
-    * The immediate 5 previous incidents prior to the most recent incident (blinking red) are displayed as blinking yellow map markers.
+    * The 5 previous incidents are displayed as yellow map markers.
-    * All other older incidents are represented as blue map markers.
+    * All other incidents are displayed as blue map markers.
     * It is possible for a marker to end up directly on top of another marker when more than one incident has occurred at the same location.

 * Tech Stack: Leaflet & Javascript